Alluxio/alluxio/docs/en/Running-Alluxio-Locally.md

 # Step 1: Start Alluxio Filesystem Locally

+By default, Alluxio Filesystem will create and use [RAMFS](https://www.kernel.org/doc/Documentation/filesystems/ramfs-rootfs-initramfs.txt) as its in-memory data storage.
+Depends on the operating systems and environment, it may require different privileges to complete this step.

-## Running Alluxio on a MacOS.
+## Running on MacOS

-Run the following command to start Alluxio filesystem.
+Simply run the following command in terminal to start Alluxio filesystem.

 ```bash
 $ ./bin/alluxio-start.sh local
 ```

-## Running Alluxio on Linux with sudo privileges
+## Running on Linux with sudo privileges

-By default, on startup Alluxio will create a [RAMFS](https://www.kernel.org/doc/Documentation/filesystems/ramfs-rootfs-initramfs.txt) as its in-memory data storage.
-This step requires sudo privileges to perform "mount", "umount", "mkdir" and "chmod" operations.
+On Linux, this step requires sudo privileges to perform "mount", "umount", "mkdir" and "chmod" operations.
 There are two approaches to achieve this:

 * Start Alluxio by a superuser, or
 * Give limited sudo privileges to the running user (e.g., "alluxio") by adding the following line to `/etc/sudoers` on Linux: